Nikon Z7 Review

 The Z7 has 493 focus points; the Z6 has 273.

 The Z7 shoots at 9 fps full-res; the Z6 can manage 12 fps.
 If you enable 14-bit raw, the Z7 falls to 8 fps, while the Z6 can still manage 9 fps.
 Both drop to 5.5 fps with full continuous AE/AF functionality when shooting 12-bit raw, but the Z7 drops to 5 fps with 14-bit raw.
+(Note that firmware v2.00 adds continuous AE support to the fastest burst mode, as well as eye-detection AF.)

 The Z6 features a deeper buffer for longer bursts (35 versus 23 for 12-bit lossless NEFs).